Jesus Washes the Disciples’ Feet

 For whatever reason, there was no servant to wash the feet of Jesus or the disciples before this meal.
 Instead, Jesus took on the role of the servant and washed feet.
 This was a humble act, not one that a rabbi or teacher would normally do.

 In John’s version, after washing their feet, Jesus continues the meal and mentions the upcoming betrayal and denial by Judas and Peter.
-This is followed up by a lot of teaching by Jesus.
+This is followed up by many of Jesus’ teachings.
 In chapters 14-17, John covers vast subjects such as Jesus preparing a place, the comfort of the Holy Spirit, Jesus as the true vine, rejection by the world, sorrow turning to joy, overcoming the world and finally, Jesus’ prayer.

 In John 13:31-35 Jesus makes it clear that love will be the key to helping people understand God.
 If people see love expressed between disciples, then they will recognise that they are God’s people.